 - Continue to pursue their existing career without a break.

-The MBA International Business programme aims to develop an understanding and critical appreciation of the theories, tools and techniques of leadership and management that will enable graduates to more effectively participate in leading organisational change.
+The MBA Public Health Management programme aims to develop an understanding and critical appreciation of the theories, tools and techniques of leadership and management that will enable graduates to more effectively participate in leading organisational change.
 In doing so, the programme seeks to improve the quality of management as a profession.
 In particular, the overarching purpose is, in the context of the specific award, to provide students with: